 Work is the last touch within the marketing operations funnel for overall versions.
 And then if we see that there’s a good strong mathematical relationship, then go up the social media funnel into all these different mentors to figure out what of the social metrics we have access to is driving that that down funnel activity.
 So great question Judy.
 As always, please subscribe to the YouTube channel and the email newsletter.
 Happy answer questions about this.
 Maybe we’ll do a follow on video at some point on attribution analysis.
 But this is how you would do these engagement rates based on the data that you have.
 So choose wisely.
 Thanks for watching and talk to you soon.

 If you want help with your company’s data and analytics.
-Visit brain trust insights. com today and let us know how we can help you
+Visit Trust Insights. com today and let us know how we can help you

 Want to read more like this from Christopher Penn?
 Get updates here: